 Unfortunately, at a young age of 57, Ludwig Nobel ("The Oil King of Baku") died from a heart attack on a vacation on the French Riviera.
 People often confused the Nobel brothers, and some newspapers mistakenly reported the death of Alfred.
-After reading his own premature obituaries that described him as "munitions maker", "the dynamite king", "a merchant of death who had made a huge fortune by finding new ways to maim and kill," Alfred revised his will, leaving his money to establish the Nobel prizes that were to forever associate his name in a way that would honor the best in human endeavor.
+After reading his own premature obituaries that described him as "munitions maker", "the dynamite king", "a merchant of death who had made a huge fortune by finding new ways to maim and kill," Alfred revised his will, leaving his money to establish the Nobel prizes that were to forever associate his name in a way that would honor the best in human endeavors.

 Opening up Markets to East Asia for Russian Oil: Marcus Samuel's Coup

 The Nobels had a firm grip on the internal Russian market.
 The Rothschilds needed to find a way around Standard Oil to dispose their oil into the world market, especially to the East in Asia.
 The problem was how to get the oil to Asia, and they needed someone to help them open up markets.
 Fred Lane, a shipping broker, connected the Rothchilds to Marcus Samuels which resulted in a contract and an audacious scheme, a coup, which, if successful, would loosen the grip of Standard Oil on world kerosene trade.